 Weather Threat During Operating Hours

-If weather conditions that develop during operating hours prompt a decision to close the University, that information is distributed via the same, above-referenced methods.
+If weather conditions develop during operating hours and prompt a decision to close the University, that information is distributed via the above-referenced methods.

 Information Sources for Weather-Related Campus Schedule or Operations Changes

 - Text message to all UTC-ALERT followers